 Wilderness First Responder (WFR): Training, Certification, and Course Guide

 A Wilderness First Responder (WFR) is someone trained to handle medical emergencies in remote places where help may be hours or even days away.
-This training is often taken by professional guides, outdoor educators, search and rescue, and people who work in remote areas.
+This training is often taken by professional guides, outdoor educators, search and rescue, and people who work and travel in remote areas.

 WFR Course Options at Boreal River